rasmus-kirk/halo-accumulation/report/report.md

 #### Trusted and Untrusted Setups

-Many SNARK constructions, such as the original Plonk specification, depend on a Trusted Setup to ensure soundness.
+Many SNARK constructions, such as the original Plonk specification, depend on a _trusted setup_ to ensure soundness.
+A trusted setup generates a _Structured Reference String_ (SRS) with a particular internal structure.
 For Plonk, this arises from the KZG[@kzg] commitments used.
 These commitments allow the SNARK verifier to achieve sub-linear verification time.
-However, this comes at the cost of requiring a trusted setup, whereas $\PCDL$ for example, relies only on an untrusted setup.
-A trusted setup generates a _Structured Reference String_ (SRS) with a particular internal structure.
+However, this comes at the cost of requiring a trusted setup, whereas $\PCDL$ for example, uses an _untrusted setup_.

-An untrusted setup, however, creates a _Uniform Random String_ of the form:
+An untrusted setup, creates a _Uniform Random String_ of the form:
 $$\text{URS} = \{ a_1G, a_2G, \dots, a_DG \}$$
-Where $D$ represents the maximum degree bound of a polynomial and $G$ is a generator.
-The URS must consist solely of generators and all the scalars must be uniformly random. $\PCDL$ is then sound, provided that no adversary knows the $\vec{a}$ scalars.
+Where $D$ represents the maximum degree bound of a polynomial (in a PCS context) and $G$ is a generator.
+The URS must consist solely of generators and all the scalars must be uniformly random. $\PCDL$ is then sound, provided that no adversary knows the scalars.
 Extracting $\vec{a}$ from the URS would require solving the Discrete Logarithm problem (DL), which is assumed to be hard.

 To generate the URS transparently, a collision-resistant hash function